geraldgnika/icover/README.md

+# iCover

-A social networking website built on top of Adequate, for aspiring artists to promote their cover songs, providing a platform to showcase their talents.
+A social networking website built on top of Adequate (a lightweight PHP framework I created), for aspiring artists to promote their cover songs, providing a platform to showcase their talent.